pumba0905/ISPConfig-NodeJS-Plugin/README.md

 # ISPConfig-NodeJS-Plugin

-You can perform a start / stop of your application and also can handle the port/proxy handling.
+You can perform a start / stop of your application and gives you a full control about the ports and proxies.